Rambus loses antitrust lawsuit, shares plunge

 The case in Superior Court of the State of California, County of San Francisco is Rambus Inc. v.
 Micron Technology Inc. et al, 04-431105.

-(Additional reporting by Ronnie Cohen; Editing by Edwin Chan, Lisa Von Ahn, Gerald E. McCormick and Steve Orlofsky)
+(Additional reporting by Ronnie Cohen; Editing by Lisa Von Ahn, Gerald E. McCormick and Steve Orlofsky)